Number of users

 in Product Development

-Uber keeps an eye on opinions of drivers and riders because they allow them to continuously optimize their product.
+Uber keeps an eye on their driver and rider opinions because this allows them to continuously optimize their product.

-Thanks to the immediacy of feedback they collect with social listening, they know which features are frequently requested by their customers.
-Simultaneously, Uber can rely on the feedback when deciding which of them prove unsuccessful and need further modifications.
+Thanks to the real-time feedback that Uber collects with social listening, they know which features are frequently requested by their customers.
+Simultaneously, Uber can also use this feedback to decide which features have been unsuccessful and require further modification.

 Marketing Lead, Central & Eastern Europe at Uber